 Changes to the Company's exploration and development costs could have a major impact on its operations.
 Increased mineral exploration activity on a global scale has made some services difficult to procure, particularity skilled and experienced contract drilling personnel.
 Dolly Varden's main exploration and development expenses are contractor costs, materials including diesel fuel, personnel costs and energy.
-Changes in costs of the Company's mineral exploration activity could occur as a result of other unforeseen events, including international and local economic and political events, including the continuance or escalation of military conflict between Russia and Ukraine, and economic sanctions in relation thereto, and the unforeseen scarcity of critical components and economic disruption as was caused by by the novel Coronavirus or COVID-19.
+Changes in costs of the Company's mineral exploration activity could occur as a result of other unforeseen events, including international and local economic and political events, and the unforeseen scarcity of critical components and economic disruption as may be caused by tariffs imposed by the US or by counter tariffs in response.
 Additionally, the Company relies on third party suppliers for a number of raw materials.
 Supply chains are subject to a number of risks not wholly within the Company's control, including: terrorism, political instability leading to the closing of borders, exchange rate fluctuation, inflation and changes in law (including increased environmental standards, international sanctions and local content requirements).
 Any material increase in the cost of raw materials, or the inability by the Company to source third party suppliers for the supply of its raw materials, for the reasons listed above or otherwise could lead to increased or unforeseen costs and have a material adverse effect on the Company's results of operations or financial condition.
 While the Company is not aware of any expenses that may need to be incurred that have not been taken into account, if such expenses were subsequently incurred, the expenditure proposals of the Company may be adversely affected.